Water footprint: Environmental water use

-This is a problem which is being addressed, with major tech companies such as Microsoft, Meta, Amazon and Google aiming to become water positive by 2030, with Meta also promising to restore 200% of the water they consume in high water stress regions and 100% of the water they consume in medium water stress regions.
-Furthermore, there are innovative solutions being developed, such as Google's using non-potable water at over 25% of its data centers, and developing new techniques using either low-water alternatives or recycled wastewater to try and reduce their water footprint.
-Furthermore, their Hamina data center in Finland uses sea water for cooling which is heated and then cooled again before being returned to the sea.
-Microsoft are attempting to utilize adiabatic cooling which substitutes the water for outside air, as well as developing Project Natick to try and build a submerged data center which makes use of the sea temperature for cooling.

 Criticism

 Insufficient consideration of consequences of proposed water saving policies to farm households

 According to Dennis Wichelns of the International Water Management Institute: "Although one goal of virtual water analysis is to describe opportunities for improving water security, there is almost no mention of the potential impacts of the prescriptions arising from that analysis on farm households in industrialized or developing countries.
 It is essential to consider more carefully the inherent flaws in the virtual water and water footprint perspectives, particularly when seeking guidance regarding policy decisions."

 Regional water scarcity should be taken into account when interpreting water footprint

 The application and interpretation of water footprints may sometimes be used to promote industrial activities that lead to facile criticism of certain products.
 For example, the 140 litres required for coffee production for one cup might be of no harm to water resources if its cultivation occurs mainly in humid areas, but could be damaging in more arid regions.
 Other factors such as hydrology, climate, geology, topography, population and demographics should also be taken into account.
 Nevertheless, high water footprint calculations do suggest that environmental concern may be appropriate.

 Many of the criticisms, including the above ones, compare the description of the water footprint of a water system to generated impacts, which is about its performance.
 Such a comparison between descriptive and performance factors and indicators is basically flawed.